Black Friday Sale is Live: Grab discounts up to $480!

 • Mode of delivery: Online

-This program integrates Christian principles with mental health coaching.
+The Mental Health Coach First Responder Training Certification program integrates Christian principles with mental health coaching.
 The courses cover a wide range of mental health disorders and provide tools for coaching individuals in spiritual and behavioral health.
 Scholarships are available for qualifying applicants.

 The training consists of three on-demand courses, which are Foundations of Mental Health Coaching, Mental Health Coaching Skills, and Mental and Behavioral Health Disorders covering topics on Mental Illness & Character Disorders, Depression, Mood Disorders and Suicide, Stress, and Anxiety: Overcoming Fear, Phobias, and Panic Disorder, Bipolar, and Spectrum Mood Disorders, The Effective People Helper, Bringing People into God’s Presence, Spirituality and church-based counseling.